PFML frequently asked questions for employers

 Employers are also responsible for managing any payments made to an employee that exceed the employee’s IAWW.
 DFML is not involved in the repayment process for top off overages.
 This process is solely the responsibility of the employer and the employee.

-What if an employee files an application for retroactive benefits where they have already used PTO for full salary replacement?
+What if an employee files an application for retroactive benefits where they have already used PTO for salary replacement?

-As an employer do I have to report back to DFML how much the employee used for topping off?
+As an employer, do I have to report back to DFML how much the employee used for topping off?

 No, it is up to employers to oversee the use of topping off and manage employee time while on PFML.
 Management of topping off benefits is between you and your employees.
 It is important to let them know what is offered and when, so employees do not report these benefits on their application for benefits.